a-castellano/pandoc_resume/resume.md

      - **Automated Server Deployment**: *SaltStack* is used to deploy and maintain our stack configuration (with agile support of client needed changes) over all infrastructure.

      - **Improve our tool**.
-Improve SaltStack states and pillar in order to improve our projects management and make them efficient and easier to mantain.
+I've contributed to improve SaltStack states and pillar in order to make our projects management more efficient and easier to mantain.

      - **Tegnologies and Languages used**: Nginx, Haproxy, Varnish, Sensu, ProFTPd, Keepalived, Pyhton, Bash, etc...